 - Represents management in traditional labor relations and labor law matters, including union avoidance, the drafting and negotiation of collective bargaining agreements, arbitration, strike management, and workforce issues

 - Advises clients on compliance with applicable labor laws, and litigates grievance cases before the National Labor Relations Board and in federal and state courts

 - Provides strategic, global advice on the design, drafting, and implementation of corporate human resources initiatives, workforce management strategy, employee handbooks, training, and development programs for C-suite, senior management, and human resources professionals

 In furtherance of his TMT work, and since 2009, Mr. Schaefer has served concurrently as the Head of Employment Law for BT Americas Inc. ("BT"), a subsidiary of British Telecommunications plc, where he has been responsible for management and oversight for all litigation and workforce management matters in the United States and Canada, as well as leading on critical cross-border labor and employment initiatives.
+The Legal 500 UK named the BT group “Litigation Team of the Year” in 2017.
 In addition to his work at BT, Mr. Schaefer has a robust emerging companies practice, collaborating with early stage companies with respect to formation, governance, and workforce management matters throughout the start-up life cycle.
 Equally at home in the world of sports, entertainment, and the arts, Mr. Schaefer’s practice has included the representation of each of the major professional sports leagues in the United States, as well as several of the most preeminent arts and entertainment organizations in the world.

 Prior to joining Epstein Becker Green, Mr. Schaefer practiced labor and employment law at the New York office of an international law firm, where he co-authored the successful briefs in the landmark U.S. Supreme Court decision 14 Penn Plaza v.
 Pyett, a 5-4 decision of importance to employers.
 In Pyett, the Supreme Court, modifying 35 years of labor law, held that a collective bargaining agreement that explicitly requires unionized employees to arbitrate employment discrimination claims is enforceable.